 While you are waiting for your nails to dry you can get your scissors and cut out your pieces of newspaper.
 Make your pieces wide enough to overlap on both sides of your nail just slightly.
 The length depends on how long your nails are.
 Go a little longer with your newspaper.

 Keep in mind that there are different sized prints on your paper as well.
 Another trial and error situation here.
-Different sizes can give you a different effect.
+Different sizes can give you a different effect on how to get newspaper nails the way you like to see them.
 You will want to choose the size that you like for your nails.
 As you will see, I like to do bigger print on my thumbs and tiny print on my pinkies.

 Now that we have our nice white nails and our papers are ready we are going to get our small dish with our alcohol ready too.
 You might want to put that towel down that I have mentioned in the list, this part gets a bit drippy.

 Some tutorials say to soak your finger in the alcohol, but I soak the newspaper instead.
-I think it makes the ink come out of the paper more.
-Just a few seconds, you will see the paper change to a darker color.
+I think it makes the ink come out of the paper more because you really want newspaper print nails not the actual paper on your nails.
+Just a few seconds and you will see the paper change to a darker color.
 Take the paper out with your tweezers and place it on your nail, print side down.

 Grab a cotton ball and put a good amount of pressure onto the newspaper that is on your nail.
 Be careful not to move the paper or your image will be blurry.
 You might want to use a cotton swab for better control over the edges.